As the leader or CEO of a life science start-up or mid-stage, your company reputation and your proprietary technology are your main priorities.

 - Why are our competitors more visible?

 Is it time to engage a public relations firm?

 For CEO’s leading start-up or mid-stage life science companies, the answer to this question is never easy.
-But if answers were easy, then they wouldn’t be getting the big bucks!
-Before proceeding to engage in a partnership with a public relations firm, we encourage start-up and mid-stage life science leaders to review the following questions:
+But if answers were easy, then they would not be getting the big bucks!
+Before engaging with a public relations firm, we encourage start-up and mid-stage life science leaders to review the following questions:

 - What is your goal in partnering with a PR firm?

 - Are you, and your board of directors, experienced working with PR firms?